BillHertzing/ATAP.Utilities/SolutionDocumentation/Security Shift-Left.md

 There are many scenarios that require a trusted SSL Certificate to authenticate a specific server.
 The examples below will create a SSL certificate for a server DN.
 Among other things, it can be used to support PSRemoting in a workgroup environment.

-Certificate creation starts with the DintiguishedNameHash  # Subject, SubjectAlternativeName, and the type of certificate (template)
+Certificate creation starts with the DistinguishedNameHash  # Subject, SubjectAlternativeName, and the type of certificate (template)
 [Distinguished Names](https://ldapwiki.com/wiki/Distinguished%20Names).

 Also needed are the certificate's ValidityPeriod and ValidityPeriodUnits